stitchdata/docs/_destinations/bigquery/v1/bigquery-overview-v1.md

           In Append-Only replication, existing rows aren't updated.
 Multiple versions of a row can exist in a table, creating a log of how a row changed over time. **Note**: While this may look like a discrepancy, it is intended functionality for {{ destination.display_name }} {{ destination.this-version | prepend: "v" }} destinations.

-          Because of this loading strategy, querying may require a different strategy than usual.
+          Because of this loading strategy, querying may require [a different strategy than usual]({{ link.replication.append-only | prepend: site.baseurl }}).
 Using some of the system columns Stitch inserts into tables will enable you to locate the latest version of a record at query time.

-Refer to the [Querying Append-Only Tables documentation]({{ link.replication.append-only | prepend: site.baseurl }}) for more info.
+          Refer to the [Understanding loading behavior guide]({{ link.destinations.storage.loading-behavior | prepend: site.baseurl }}) for more info and examples.

-          More info and examples can be found in the [Replication Method documentation]({{ link.replication.append-only | prepend: site.baseurl }}) and [Append-Only querying guide]({{ link.replication.append-only-querying | prepend: site.baseurl }}).

-          [TODO - Add link to loading behavior guide]

       - title: "Primary Keys"
         anchor: "replication--primary-keys"